B-Lidberg/Android-Notes/Testing/Unit Tests.md

 These tests are the fastest and least expensive tests you can write because they don’t require a device or emulator to run.
 They are also called **small tests**.

+When you want to ensure that a class or method is working as intended in isolation — this means with no other dependent classes — you write unit tests.

+Every test has three phases: set up, assertion and teardown.

 ## Popular Libraries for Unit Testing
 - [[JUnit]]